livingdocsIO/documentation/content/reference/document/includes/server-customization.md

         // Render the include
         // Option 1 - return a Livingdocs Component (try to prefer that option) return {
+          // if editableContent is true, the user can overwrite the content for this specific teaser
-          // overwrite the directives of the rendered content (only possible when returning 1 component)
+          // caveat: only possible when returning 1 component
           editableContent: true,
           content: [{
             id: `teaser-${your-documentId}`,